PaulBratslavsky/astro-actions-with-strapi-five/README.md

 It supports popular tools like React, Vue, and Svelte, offering great flexibility for developers.

-Astro is super user-friendly, providing everything you need to build a website in one place, along with many integrations to customize your site.
+Astro is super user-friendly.
+It provides everything you need to build a website in one place, along with many integrations to customize it.

-Even if you're not a coding expert, Astro's HTML-based syntax is easy to learn and use.
+Astro's HTML-based syntax is easy to learn and use, even if you're not a coding expert.

 Astro makes it easy to create high-quality, fast-loading websites, making it a top choice for anyone looking to build an impressive online presence.

-And it is a great way to create site with just vanilla js/ts, html and css.
+It is a great way to create a site with just vanilla js/ts, HTML, and css.

 And that is what we are going to do in this tutorial.